AGM – Annual General Meeting.

-World Wide Fund for Nature (WWF) – The world’s largest conservation organisation, focused on supporting biological diversity.
+World Wildlife Fund (WWF) – The world’s largest conservation organisation, focused on supporting biological diversity.

 acquisition date – The date on which control in respect of subsidiaries, joint control in respect of joint arrangements and significant influence in associates commences.